 Who We Serve

 Rainbow Place is an emergency shelter.
 We work with women at the very beginning of their transition out of homelessness.
 Our primary focus is to keep the women we serve safe during the harsh winter months and help transition them out of homelessness.
 We are open from November 1 - March 31.
-Our clients receive a warm, safe place to sleep, a hot dinner, breakfast, a bag lunch, shower, laundry facilities, access to case management, limited storage space, limited transportation, and referrals to local social service and treatment programs.
+Our guests receive a warm, safe place to sleep, a hot dinner, breakfast, a bag lunch, shower, laundry facilities, access to case management, and referrals to local social service and treatment programs.

 Women 18 years of age or older